PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-10 04:47:50
+Last updated: 2024-04-10 04:48:25
-Random Quote: One does not speak unless one knows. - Din Djarin
+Random Quote: In the end, a gentle heart may be worth more than pride or valor.  -  Doran Martell